WasatchPhotonics/Wasatch.NET/README_MULTICHANNEL.md

 Not all features will be applicable to all users, but each feature was requested by a particular user for a particular system, and may be found of use to others.

-For API, see \ref MultiChannelWrapper.
+For API, see:

+- \ref WasatchNET.MultiChannelWrapper

 # Triggering Configuration